tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

-The NRP Policy may also include a reference to a predefined topology (e.g., derived from a Flexible Algorithm Definition (FAD) as defined in {{!I-D.ietf-lsr-flex-algo}}, or Multi-Topology ID as defined
+The NRP Policy may also include a reference to a predefined topology (e.g., derived from a Flexible Algorithm Definition (FAD) as defined in {{?I-D.ietf-lsr-flex-algo}}, or Multi-Topology ID as defined
 {{!RFC4915}}.
 A YANG data model that covers generic topology filters is described in {{?I-D.bestbar-teas-yang-topology-filter}}.
 Also, the Path Computation Element (PCE) Communication Protocol (PCEP) extensions to carry topology filters are defined in {{?I-D.xpbs-pce-topology-filter}}.